Course page PDF

 Solution: local search.

-• Can solve pure optimization problems (no goal test).
+• Handles pure optimization (no goal test needed)

 What is local search?